KLSD: As a sports station (2007–2022)

 On May 8, 2017, KLSD and sister station KGB-FM signed a contract with San Diego State University to broadcast San Diego State Aztecs football and men's basketball after the previous contract with XEPRS-AM "The Mighty 1090" expired.

 Beginning in the fall of 2020, KLSD began broadcasting some ESPN Radio programming during the week, with ESPN Radio's East Coast morning drive show Keyshawn, JWill, and Zubin weekdays at 3 a.m. and weekend mornings to noon.

 Conservative talk (2022–present)

 On August 31, 2022, iHeartMedia announced that it would swap the formats of 760 KGB and KLSD at midnight the next day, with KGB's nationally syndicated conservative talk shows moving to the 1360 AM signal and KLSD's sports programming moving to KGB on 760 AM.
 The swap, timed to coincide with the beginning of the college football season, moved San Diego State football and the other sports programming to a stronger signal.

 KLSD was rebranded "1360 the Patriot" beginning September 1 with an all-syndicated lineup including The Glenn Beck Program and The Mark Levin Show.
 Mark Larson and Mike Slater, hosts previously on KGB, moved to KOGO.

+Programming

+KLSD's schedule is primarily nationally syndicated shows such as Premiere Networks' The Glenn Beck Radio Program and The Jesse Kelly Show, and Westwood One's The Mark Levin Show.